For people who live in Japan, the summertime suffering is no secret.

 Soba noodles are a staple food in Japanese summer.
 Zaru soba—boiled, cold soba noodles eaten with soy-based dipping sauce are a tasty way to fill your stomach without getting too sweaty.
 You can find soba everywhere, from conbinis to impressive soba restaurants.

 Kakigori (shaved ice) is extremely popular in the summer.
 Flavored with syrup and a sweetener, often condensed milk, the chilled snack hits the spot and cools you down.
-There are plenty of different kakigori specialist shops popping up around Tokyo, so keep your eye out!
+There are plenty of different kakigori specialist shops popping up around Tokyo!
+Here is a list of places in Tokyo we highly recommend for the best kakigori in town.

 And last but not least, stay hydrated!
 Popular Japanese drinks that make appearances in most stores are Pocari Sweat and mugicha (roasted barley tea).
 The latter is sugar and caffeine-free and contains fiber, vitamin B and iron.